Home/Fact or Fiction?

 1. By law only women possess wealth.
 Men are allowed to administer the property but traditionally it cannot change hands without the consent of women.

-2. People’s names give no indication of whether they are a man or women.
+2. People’s names give no indication of whether they are a man or a women.

-3. Learning centres taught all the skills that prepare for the practice of art: training in singing, dance, the use of the brush, chisel, knife, lathe and so on.
-It was all pragmatic: the children learned to see, speak, hear, move, handle.
-No distinction was drawn between the arts and the crafts: art was not considered as having a place in life, but as being a basic technique of life, like speech.
+3. Learning centres taught all the skills that prepare for training in singing and dancing, the use of the brush, the chisel, the knife, the lathe, and so on.
+It was all pragmatic: the children learnt to see, speak, hear, move, and handle.
+No distinction was drawn between the arts and the crafts.
+Art was not considered as having a place in life, but as being a basic technique of life, like speech.
 Painting and sculpture served largely as elements of architecture and town planning.

-4. People are divided into exogenous clans, i.e. they can only marry someone from another tribe, and marriage proposals come from the woman who may elope with her chosen man or send her relatives to capture him.
+4. People are divided into exogamous clans.
+I.e. they can only marry someone from another tribe.
+Marriage proposals come from the woman, who may elope with her chosen man or send her relatives to capture him.

-5. There are no locks on the doors of houses.
+5. There are no locks on the doors of the houses.
 No one has to do anything that they don’t want to.
-‘Work’ and ‘play’ are virtually synonyms.
+Work and play are virtually synonyms.

 6. Their language has no swear words or blasphemous expressions.